How Much Does a Website Really Cost in 2022?

 Hiring a photographer to collect a bank of images for your brand or product is always advisable for creating a strong brand image.
 You can also buy stock images and graphics from sites like depositphotos, or download free images for commercial use on unsplash.

-SEO stands for search engine optimisation.
+SEO stands for Search Engine Optimisation.
 It’s the process of making a site the best that it can be in terms of search engine visibility.
-Search engines give preference to sites that load fast and offer the information that people are searching for, among other things.
+Search engines give preference to sites that load fast and offer the information that people are searching for, amongst other things.

 For smaller websites, it's a good idea to ask if your web design and SEO services can come as part of an overall package.
-For websites with a lot of content, consider getting a freelancer or agency that specialises in SEO to take a look through your site every month to ensure it remains optimised.
+For websites with a lot of content, consider getting a freelancer or agency that specialises in SEO to take a look through your site once every couple of months to ensure that it remains well-optimised.

 How long does it take to build a website?

-Now that you have a rough idea of how much your site might cost, it’s on to question number two: How long will it take?
+So now you have a rough idea of how much your site might cost, and it’s on to question number two: How long will it take?

 It should come as no surprise that the answer will again depend on the size and complexity of your desired site as well as the agency you’re working with.

-Website builders are likely to be the quickest option you could build yourself a basic website in just a few hours.
+Website builders are likely to be the quickest option – you could build yourself a basic website in only a few hours.
 Working with an agency may take anything from a couple of weeks to a few months.

 To get a clearer idea of how your project will progress, it helps to have an idea of the steps involved.
-Check out our guide on how to build a website or watch this video to learn more:
+We've written an entire guide on how to build a website from scratch that takes you through website creation duration in detail.

 Kieron Woodhouse, head of UX for a major UK tech company, breaks down the web design process.